We are going to spend New Year’s at a tented camp far out in the wild

 We then have a two hours drive that will take us across the Arctic circle and into the heart of Swedish Lapland.
 Here we reach Jokkmokk, a small northern outpost town which will act as a base for our excursions.
 It's surrounding area boasts amazing landscapes, ranging from mountains and frozen lakes to ancient boreal forests and streaming rivers.
 Jokkmokk is also home to a large Sámi community.
 We love this place!

-As we arrive at our hotel we sit down for a proper introduction over a coffee in the restaurant.
+As we arrive at our guesthouse we sit down for a proper introduction over a coffee.

 On this first afternoon we will give you some time to arrive at your own pace.
 You may want to visit the Ájtte museum, a good introduction to the Sámi culture as well as to the Arctic nature.
 Or explore Jokkmokk town and some of the local handicraft shops on your own.

-Dinner at the hotel, and then, if the skies are clear we will definitively fill our thermoses with hot drinks and venture out to some dark place to watch for northern lights.
+Dinner at the guesthouse, and then, if the skies are clear we will definitively fill our thermoses with hot drinks and venture out to some dark place to watch for northern lights.

 Day 2: Dog sledding & reindeer meeting